-Korea heat load test facility by using electron beam (KoHLT-EB) [1,2] for the plasma facing components was constructed to evaluate the fabrication technologies and performance for the fusion reactor materials in Korea.
-Preliminary thermo-hydraulic and performance tests were conducted using various test mockups [3-5] for the plasma facing components in the high heat flux test facilities of the world [6-8].
-The previous heat flux tests were performed by using the graphite heater facilities [9-11] in Korea.
+Korea heat load test facility by using electron beam (KoHLT-EB) [1] for the plasma facing components was constructed to evaluate the fabrication technologies and performance for the fusion reactor materials in Korea.
+Preliminary thermo-hydraulic and performance tests were conducted using various test mockups in the high heat flux test facilities of the world [2-4].
 Several facilities which equipped with an electron beam as the uniform heat source were fabricated for the tokamak PFCs in the EU, Russia and US.
-These heat flux test facilities are utilized for a cyclic heat flux test of the PFCs.
-Each facility working for their own purpose in EU FZJ [6], US SNL [7], and Russia Efremov institute [8].

-After the fabrication of ITER HCCR (Helium Cooled Ceramic Reflector) TBM (Test Blanket Module) small mock-ups, prototypes and TBM itself, the integrity and cooling performance should be tested under the similar operation condition of ITER.
-For this purpose, KoHLT-EB was constructed and this facility will be used for ITER TBM performance test with the small-scale and large-scale mockups, and prototype.
-Also, it has been used for other fusion application for developing plasma facing component (PFC) for ITER FW, tungsten divertor, and heat transfer experiment and so on under the domestic R&D program.
+After the fabrication of small mock-ups and prototypes, the integrity and cooling performance should be tested under the similar operation condition of ITER.
+For this purpose, KoHLT-EB was constructed and this facility will be used for performance test with the small-scale and large-scale mockups, and prototype.